tedheikkila/workout-tracker/README.md

   ## Usage

   Once the user hits the landing page, she/he sees the option to add a new workout or if familiar w/app continue an existing workout.
 There are two types of workouts: cardio and resistance.
 As the user enters in data their input is captured and accumulated for each workout.
-This is displayed on the homepage as the last workout and its relevant totals.
-Once the user is done they can see their progress for each day on a weekly basis.
+This is displayed on the homepage as the last workout along with its relevant totals.
+Once the user is done they can see their progress for each day on a weekly basis via the workout dashboard/stats page.

   To run locally after installing and while developing, run this command `node server.js` or `npm start watch`.
-  To seed the database, first create a db in Robo 3T called workout, then run this command `npm run seed`.
+  To seed the database, first create a db in Robo 3T called workout (all lowercase), then run this command `npm run seed`.

   ## Contributing